tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 3. Under Engine tab, select Edit Engine List..

+4. Make sure that you have a jar file for your engine

+$ ./gradlew build

-4. Add the path of the chess engine's jar file in the list
+5. Add the path of the chess engine's jar file in the list

 "tira-chess" -fcp "java -jar /home/local/..your path../chess/build/libs/chess-all.jar"

 You can replace "tira-chess" with any unique name.
-The click 'commit changes' and 'OK'.
+Then click 'commit changes' and 'OK'.

-5. Under Engine tab, select Load New 1st Engine..
+6. Under Engine tab, select Load New 1st Engine..

-Just select your engine and click 'OK'.
+Just select your engine from the list and click 'OK'.

-6. Make your first move (as white) and your engine should respond by its move.
+7. Make your first move (as white) and your engine should respond by its move.

 You can also select 'Machine White' under the Mode tab.
-In this case, your engine will play white and make its move first.
+In this case, your engine will play white pieces and make its move first.

-7. When developing your AI engine, you may want to modify the way how XBoard communicates with your chess engine.
+**Note:** When developing your AI engine, you may want to modify the way how XBoard communicates with your chess engine.
 Web page https://www.gnu.org/software/xboard/engine-intf.html gives the Chess Engine Communication Protocol.